 Char.gy operates a public EV charging network that sees its units installed in lampposts for easy expansion of on-street charging.
 The company works with local authorities to help provide EV charging infrastructure for those without off-street charging.

-Users can either access Char.gy points on a pay-as-you-go basis, or sign up to a monthly subscription plan.
-Access is via the network’s web app or through Zap-Pay.
+Users can access Char.gy points on a pay-as-you-go basis through Zap-Pay or via the network’s web app.

 Char.gy network costs

 To discover how much it will cost to charge an EV from a Char.gy charge point, head to Zapmap’s Public Charging Calculator.
 This allows you to select any new or used plug-in vehicle, and tailor elements – such as electricity cost and charge required – for personalised results.